Automatic Watches FAQ [Part 1]

 - Winding by wearing it – simply wear your watch always to maintain its stored energy from time to time

 - Wind it by the crown – position the crown first at 0 and simply turn the crown at a clockwise position for 30-40 times and you are good to go

 6. Can an automatic watch be overwound?

-So, we have got you now the first half answers to some of the most common FAQ about automatic watches.
-The second part of this FAQ will be up soon for your reference.
-Stay updated!
+We have completed the first half answers to some of the most common FAQ about automatic watches.
+For more information please refer to the second part of this FAQ.